Medically review by Kim Langdon

 Addressing B12 deficiency

-If you believe you might be deficient or you are someone whose physiological conditions make it more likely that you’ll develop deficiency, what’s your next step?
+If you believe you might be deficient or you are someone whose physiological conditions make it more likely that you'll develop a deficiency, what's your next step?

 Good question!
 Sometimes, supplementation just isn't enough.
 Besides, finding out if you're actually in need of a boost can be tough enough.